kletobias/p2022/_posts/2022-01-11-google-search-operators.md

 <br>
 `filetype:pdf`.
 <br>
-Whenever one is looking for an actual file and not content on a web page, that can not be downloaded this operator comes in handy.<br>
+Whenever one is looking for an actual file and not content on a web page that can not be downloaded this operator comes in handy.<br>

 #### Example `filetype`